codepath/android_guides/Leveraging-the-Gson-Library.md

 ### Usage

+You can auto-generate many of your code as described in [[this guide|Consuming-APIs-with-Retrofit#auto-generating-the-java-objects]], but for now, we'll walk through how you can do so manually.
 First, we need to know what type of JSON response we will be receiving.
 Let's use the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs) as an example and show how to create Java objects that will be able to parse the latest [box office movies](http://developer.rottentomatoes.com/docs/read/json/v10/Box_Office_Movies).
 Based on the JSON response returned for this API call, let's first define how a basic movie representation should look like:

 ```java